Welcome to the final installment of our five-part blog series on the POWER method for speech writing!

-Revision is the best friend a writer can have.
-The trick is to use revision as a tool to make your writing clearer, sharper and more powerful.
+Revision is your tool to make your writing clearer, sharper and more powerful.

 What that means is that just because it’s important to you, doesn’t mean that it will resonate with your audience.
 And if you’ll recall from our previous blogs, you’re not writing for you, you’re writing for the audience.